RichardDooling/ArtBizLaw/Trademark/Trademark.md

 The district court found that a child or adult who would be likely to buy merchandise featuring Spa'am would do so "because he likes the Muppets, not because he mistakenly thinks that it is a SPAM [product]."
-Slip Op. at 17.
  Hormel complains that the district court focused on consumers who want to purchase Spa'am merchandise while overlooking possible confusion on the part of those who would like to buy SPAM products.
 However, although the district court did not discuss